mikeizbicki/cmc-csci046/week_00/git.md

 which doesn't make a lot of sense.

-To fix this bug, we'll create a `bugfix` branch and check it out:
+To fix this bug, we'll create a `bugfix` branch and check it out.
+Ensure that you are currently on the master branch, then run the commands

 ```
 $ git branch bugfix